Learning to Validate the Quality of Detected Landmarks: Evaluation

-For the evaluation of our batch balancing approach and the comparison to the state of the art we used the well known 300W facial landmark dataset~\cite{zhu2012face}.
-The dataset is an aggregation of multiple face datasets, namely LFPW~\cite{belhumeur2013localizing}, HELEN~\cite{le2012interactive}, AFW~\cite{zhu2012face} and XM2VTS~\cite{messer1999xm2vtsdb}.
+In this section, we evaluate the proposed methodology and compare the resulting networks with the state of the art on the data sets 300W~\cite{zhu2012face}, AFLW~\cite{koestinger11a}, and WFLW~\cite{wayne2018lab}.
+First, the datasets are described.
+For the evaluation of our batch balancing approach and the comparison to the state of the art we used the 300W~\cite{zhu2012face}, AFLW~\cite{koestinger11a}, and WFLW~\cite{wayne2018lab} facial landmark dataset~\cite{zhu2012face}.
+All values are reported with a factor of $10^2$.
+The datasets are described in the following. \textbf{300W:} The dataset is an aggregation of multiple face datasets, namely LFPW~\cite{belhumeur2013localizing}, HELEN~\cite{le2012interactive}, AFW~\cite{zhu2012face} and XM2VTS~\cite{messer1999xm2vtsdb}.
 68 landmarks are annotated semi automatically~\cite{sagonas2013semi}.
 The evaluation procedure is identical to~\cite{wingloss2018cvpr,dong2018style,ren2016face}.
 The training set consists of the annotated images from AFW and the training subset of LFPW and HELEN (3,148 images in total).
 For evaluation three test sets are considered.
 The common test set from LFPW and HELEN (554 images).
-A challenging test set consisting of 135 newly collected iBUG face images.
+A challenging test set consisting of 135 collected iBUG face images.
 All images together form the full test set (689 images).
 We report our results in normalized mean errors (NME).
-This corresponds to the pixel distance between detected and annotated landmark, normalized by the pixel distance between both eye centers (equal to the inter-pupillary distance if pupils are not annotated~\cite{wingloss2018cvpr,dong2018style,ren2016face}).
-The NME is agnostic to image resolution and size of the face region in the image.
+This corresponds to the pixel distance between detected and annotated landmark, normalized by the pixel distance between both eye centers (equal to the inter-pupillary distance if pupils are not annotated~\cite{wingloss2018cvpr,dong2018style,ren2016face}). \textbf{AFLW:} In our experiments, we used the AFLWFull protocol~\cite{zhu2016unconstrained}.
+The dataset consists of 20,000 training and 4,386 test images.
+Each image has 19 manually annotated landmarks and has been widely used for facial landmark localization benchmarking since it contains high pose variations(-90$^\circ$-90$^\circ$).
+We report our results in normalized mean errors (NME) which corresponds to the pixel distance between detected and annotated landmark, normalized by the width or height of the squared face bounding box. \textbf{WFLW:} The dataset consists of 7,500 images for training and 2,500 images for testing.
+Each image has 98 manually annotated facial landmarks.
+In addition, the test set is split up in different challenges e.g. occlusion, pose, make-up, illumination, blur, and expression.
+We followed the original protocol~\cite{wayne2018lab} and evaluated each challenge separately.
+The results are reported as normalized mean errors (NME).
+For the original protocol, the pixel distance between detected and annotated landmark is normalized using the inter-ocular distance.